neXromancers/hacksaw/README.md

 OPTIONS:
     -f, --format <format>
             Output format.
-You can use %x for x-coordinate, %y for y-coordinate, %w for width, %h for height, %i for selected window id, %g as a shorthand for %wx%h+%x+%y (the default, X geometry) and %% for a literal '%'.
+You can use:
+                  %x for x-coordinate,
+                  %y for y-coordinate,
+                  %w for width,
+                  %h for height,
+                  %i for selected window id,
+                  %g as a shorthand for %wx%h+%x+%y (X geometry),
+                  %% for a literal '%'.
-            Other %-codes will cause an error. [default: %g] -g, --guide-thickness <guide_thickness>          Thickness of fighter pilot guide lines [default: 1] -c, --colour <line_colour>
+            Other %-codes will cause an error. [default: %g] -g, --guide-thickness <guide-thickness>          Thickness of fighter pilot guide lines [default: 1] -c, --colour <line-colour>
             Hex colour of the lines (RGB or RGBA), '#' optional [default: #7f7f7f]

-    -r, --remove-decorations <remove_decorations>
+    -r, --remove-decorations <remove-decorations>
             Number of (nested) window manager frames to try and remove [default: 0]

-    -s, --select-thickness <select_thickness>        Thickness of selection box lines [default: 1]
+    -s, --select-thickness <select-thickness>        Thickness of selection box lines [default: 1]
 ```